bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 ## What's Next?

 * **Post Processing**: We have a lot of post processing work in the pipeline (some of it almost made it in to this release).
 The next release will make it easier to write post processing effects (thanks to intermediate HDR textures and a separate tonemapping step), and it will also include built in effects like bloom and upscaling.
-* **Asset Preprocessing**: We will be investing heavily in our asset pipeline, with a focus on
+* **Asset Preprocessing**: We will be investing heavily in our asset pipeline, with a focus on:
+    1. Pre-processing assets to do expensive work "during development time", so Bevy Apps can be deployed with assets that are prettier, smaller, and/or faster to load.
+    2. Enabling configuring assets with `.meta` files.
+For example, you could define a texture compression level, the filter it should use, or the target format.
 * **Scene System Improvements**: This release saw a lot of investment in Reflection.
-We can now build then next iteration of the scene system on top of it, with a nicer scene format, nested scenes, and improved workflows.
+We can now build the next iteration of the scene system on top of it, with a nicer scene format, nested scenes, and improved workflows.
 * **Bevy Jam #2**: [Bevy Jam #1](https://itch.io/jam/bevy-jam-1) was a massive success: 74 entries, 1,618 ratings, and lots of good community vibes.
 Now that **Bevy 0.8** is released, its time to jam again!
 We'll release details on this soon.
-To stay in the loop, follow [@BevyEngine on twitter](https://twitter.com/BevyEngine) and join the [Official Bevy Discord](https://discord.gg/bevy).
+To stay in the loop, follow [@BevyEngine](https://twitter.com/BevyEngine) on Twitter and join the [Official Bevy Discord](https://discord.gg/bevy).

 ## Support Bevy